Where to Stay in Budapest First Time: 11 BEST Areas

 Where should I stay in Budapest for the first time?

-District V is one of the best places to stay in Budapest for first-timers due to its super central location.
-If you book a hotel here, you will be located in the middle of the action.
+District V is the best overall neighborhood in Budapest for first-timers due to its central location, excellent connections to public transportation, and wide range of accommodations, restaurants, bars, and shops for all budgets.
+Staying here allows you to be located in the middle of the action.

-What are the best areas to stay in Budapest?
+What are the best areas to stay in Budapest for tourists?

 Is it better to stay in Buda or Pest in Budapest?